-Cut weeds which cannot be dug out.
+Cut weeds which cannot be dugout.
 Weeds are plants, and when you remove the tops, the reproduction parts come off too.
-Weeds which cannot reproduce cannot spread.
+Weeds that cannot reproduce cannot spread.
 This solution does not eliminate the issue, however, it simply buys some time.

 Shade the Soil

-Smaller gaps between plants allows for less sun to the soil.
+Smaller gaps between plants allow for less sun to the soil.
 Less sun means less chance for weed seeds to sprout.
 Plan your plants to eliminate sunlight to the soil surface.

 Don’t water weeds.
 Irrigation systems help water wanted plants while leaving weeds dry.
 Often, the system is placed underneath mulch to double the chances of killing weeds before they sprout.